 and Against Racism”

-Sponsored by Judaic Studies, the Center for Israel Studies, and MENA
+Sponsored and organised by the Center for Israel Studies, Judaic Studies Department

 Reuven Abergel was a co-founder of the Israeli Black Panthers in the 1970’s and co-author of the

 The Haggadah talks about “the pain, discrimination, and oppression that we were subjected to as part of Israel's policy of separation between Jews from Muslim countries and Jews from Eastern Europe.”

 Mr. Abergel will speak about the Black Panther uprising in Israel and its continuing relevance today, about anti-Mizrahi racism in Israel/Palestine and its relationship to the Israeli-Palestinian conflict.